Good Employer

 Human Rights

 The KION Group introduced its International Minimum Employment Standards (MES) Policy in 2014.
-These minimum standards ensure that universally recognized human rights and the ILO Core Labor Standards are anchored in all employment relationships.
-We must scrutinize our own actions, identify potential risks for employees, and monitor compliance with the defined standards.
-This monitoring is carried out in various ways, including the review of personal data and requested information, interviews conducted as part of audits by the Internal Audit department, and the review of reports made to KION Compliance, in particular via the whistleblowing hotline.
-All employees and individuals both inside and outside the company are encouraged to report any issues related to compliance or violations of the compliance system, including child labor, slavery, and/or human trafficking.
+Among other things, these minimum standards ensure that universally recognized human rights and the ILO (International Labour Organization) Core Labor Standards inform all our employment relationships.
+It is essential that we scrutinize our own conduct, identify potential risks for employees, and monitor compliance with the standards we have set for ourselves.
+To this end, the Group employs various monitoring mechanisms, such as checks on personal data and requested information; surveys conducted as part of audits by the Group’s internal audit department; and checks on information submitted via the KION compliance management system and the whistleblower hotline in particular.
+All employees and individuals, both within and outside of the company, are expected to report compliance-related matters and cases of non-compliance, including child labor, slavery, and human trafficking.
+In 2024, mandatory e-learning was also introduced for all Linde MH employees worldwide.
+The main topics addressed were “Health and Safety,” “Fair Remuneration,” “German Supply Chain Act,” and “Reporting Violations.”

 Linde MH always checks the age of applicants before they are hired by obtaining their social security number and thus their age.
-To protect young employees, Linde MH has appropriate training and occupational health and safety departments.
+Linde MH also has training and workplace safety teams in place to look after young employees.

 0 0 0

 Independent auditors review the sustainability report and data at the KION Group level every year.
-They also carry out site visits—attending different sites every year—to ensure that the data is correct and that all the rules are being followed.
-Every single site conducted a human rights review in 2022.
+They also perform on-site inspections at different locations each year to verify that the data are correct and that all regulations are being observed.
+All sites conducted a human rights audit during 2024.

 0 0 0